spokestack/spokestack.io/content/blog/maker-models-on-embedded-devices.md

 ## Testing with a Project

-We will test with our "[Hello, World! project](https://github.com/spokestack/python-hello-world)".
-Keep in mind we installed the dependencies in the previous sections so you will not need to follow that project's README.
+We will test with our ["Hello, World!" project](https://github.com/spokestack/python-hello-world).
+Keep in mind we installed the dependencies in the previous sections, so you will not need to follow that project's README.

 ```shell
 git clone https://github.com/spokestack/python-hello-world.git